 Since a mirrorless camera does not have a mirror nor does it need a prism/optical viewfinder, it can therefore locate its high resolution EVF (electronic viewfinder) anywhere it wants, resulting in some of the beautiful retro styling we have seen with a clean flat top.

 However, since most people still equate a high-level camera with the tell-tale DSLR viewfinder hump, mirrorless camera manufacturers have therefore continued to locate the EVF on some of their mirrorless cameras at the top with a hump that mimics the DSLR viewfinder hump.
 Sometimes, lack of space or ergonomic design will dictate that the EVF should be at the top of the camera.
 But, don’t judge a mirrorless camera simply by the presence or absence of the hump.

 HOW TO USE THIS GUIDE

 Here are some of the best mirrorless cameras you can buy, listed in alphabetical order.
-This is by no means an exhaustive list.
-As you read about the various models, don’t get too hung up with finding “the best camera”; instead, find “the camera that is best for you.”
+This is by no means an exhaustive list and we will add and remove from the list as new models appear and old models are retired.
+As you read about the various models, remember don’t get too hung up with finding “the best camera”; instead, find “the camera that is best for you.”